Loading...

 If the proof is valid, the contract emits the TransferEventVerified

 event.
-You may defie your own logic after the proof has been verified.
+You may define your own logic after the proof has been verified.

-Before verifying the state, you need to fetch the storage proof from Optimism using the correct block number that has already been propagated to Hashi.
-This block number ensures that Hashi can verify the proof against the block header stored on Gnosis Chain.
+First we need to fetch the storage proof from Optimism using the block number of a Optimism block which header that has already been propagated to Hashi.
+This block number ensures that Hashi can verify the proof against the just mentioned block header propagated to Gnosis Chain.

 Use the following curl